 How To Store Spaghetti Squash

 When it comes to cut-up spaghetti squash, freezer bags work best for me.
-They take only as much space as the leftover squash does, whereas a container takes much more real estate.
-And if you’re anything like me, fridge space is scarce and in demand in your household.
+They take only as much space as the leftover squash, whereas a container takes much more real estate.

+(If you’re anything like me, fridge space is scarce and in demand in your household.)

 How To Tell If Spaghetti Squash Is Bad?

-- Too long storage time.
-If your spagetti squash is cut-up and refrigerated for more than 7 days, or cooked and refrigerated for more than 5 to 6 days, it’s time for it to go.
-Enough is enough, even if the squash seems to be just fine.
+- It’s cut or cooked and sits in the fridge for a long time.
+If your spaghetti squash is cut up and refrigerated for more than seven days, or cooked and in the refrigerator for more than five, it’s time for it to go.
+Enough is enough, even if the squash looks and smells okay.